fabioaromanini/webpack/README.md

 It will take an entry point, and assemble a single javascript file with your whole application, so that you'll be able to load that file as a script in a html document.
-Also, before assembling the single file - which will call *bundle* - webpack may summon loaders, like babel, that will be applied to a pattern of files designated by the user.
+Also, before assembling the single file - which we will call *bundle* - webpack may summon loaders, like babel, that will be applied to a pattern of files designated by the user.
+This loader will **preprocess** the project, creating a build suitable for production, asserting relative paths, creating stylesheets, injecting images, loading variables etc.